vishmimoney/greg_governance/README.md

 ## Setting up:

-* You can find packages named as org.wso2.carbon.governance.registry.extensions and org.wso2.carbon.governance.custom.lifecycles.checklist.ui in the uploaded list.
+* You can find packages named as org.wso2.carbon.governance.registry.extensions and org.wso2.carbon.governance.custom.lifecycles.checklist.ui in the file list.
 * each of those have a jar file inside its /target/ location.
 * Replace the jars inside <GREG_HOME>/repository/components/plugins/ from those.